Doing kettlebell ab exercises is one of the best ways to get a strong, functional, and shredded core.

 - Developing Your Posterior Chain

-Kettlebell swings are probably the most commonly known kettlebell exercise for abs, and they might be the most effective too!
+Kettlebell swings are probably the most famous kettlebell exercise for abs, and they might be the most effective exercise with a kettlebell for your abs too!
 The best part about kettlebell swings is that they are very easy to learn.

 Kettlebell swings work your entire core, as well as your posterior chain, lower body muscles, and shoulders.